smearumi/mycroft-prayer-time/README.md

 Automatic reminder for daily prayer times.
 As reminder, it plays Adhan (the call to prayer).

 ## About
-Muslims around the world needs to pray in time five times a day.
-This skill gets prayer times for your local region from https://aladhan.com/ using API and play Adhan in time.
+Muslims around the world need to pray in time five times a day.
+This skill gets prayer times for your local region from https://aladhan.com/ using API and plays Adhan in time.
 Also, anyone can get next prayer time update from this skill.

 This skill runs automatically when the mycroft starts.